How To Repair Your Online Reputation

 Videos.
 Why do you need to leverage video to build your online brand?
 The internet is becoming mobile-first.
 Video is the most popular search option for mobile users.
 In fact, according to Brandwatch.com, “YouTube is the world’s second largest search engine and third most visited site after Google and Facebook.”

-What to do next: Create a video introducing yourself, sharing your elevator pitch, and leadership philosophy.
+What to do next: Create a video introducing yourself and sharing your elevator pitch and leadership philosophy.
 Often, videos show up in Google’s search results on page one.
-If you enjoy making videos, build an online portfolio of videos, and grow your YouTube Channel.
+If you enjoy making videos, build an online portfolio, and grow your YouTube Channel.

 Maintain a Consistent, Professional Presence

-When you establish and expand your online presence, it is imperative you send a clear and consistent message across all your communications.
-Become crystal clear about what your value proposition is and stream that message across multiple online channels (social media, press releases, blogs, videos, and personal websites).
+When you establish and expand your online presence, it is imperative that you send a clear and consistent message across all your communications.
+Become crystal clear about your value proposition and stream that message across multiple online channels (social media, press releases, blogs, videos, and personal websites).

 Employers want to know what value you bring to their organization, and they are looking for authenticity that will affirm their choice in your candidacy.

-By taking the time to build a professional online image that matches your career marketing documents (executive resume, LinkedIn profile), you will yield tremendous ROI and will better control what Google says about you.
+By taking the time to build a professional online image that matches your career marketing documents (executive resume, LinkedIn profile), you will yield tremendous ROI.
+You will be better off controlling what Google says about you.

 Good luck!